If you have asthma, exercise can sometimes worsen your symptoms. The symptoms may include wheezing, coughing, and shortness of breath.

 They might also have you use a rescue inhaler 15 minutes before running.
-A rescue inhaler contains medicine that rapidly opens the airways.
+A rescue inhaler contains medication that rapidly opens the airways.
 You can, of course, use your rescue inhaler as soon as symptoms arise while running.

 Also, ask your doctor what to do if you’re running without an inhaler and have an asthma attack.
 They can show you the signs to watch out for in case you need emergency help.

 3. Pay attention to your body

 While it’s easy to zone out while running, it’s important to stay in tune with your body.

 Make sure that you’re familiar with the normal signs of exercising, such as:

 - faster, deeper breathing